desamtralized/LocalMoney/PRPs/phase3-satellite-deployment.md

    - Base deployment script
    - Verification scripts

-6. **Deploy to Testnets**
+6. **Deploy new version of the whole protocol to BSC**

+7. **Deploy to Mainnets**
-   - Deploy to Polygon Mumbai
+   - Deploy to Polygon mainnet
-   - Deploy to Avalanche Fuji
+   - Deploy to Avalanche mainnet
-   - Deploy to Base Goerli
+   - Deploy to Base mainnet
-   - Test cross-chain messages
+   - Verify all contracts

-7. **Register Satellites on Hub**
+8. **Register Satellites on Hub**
    - Call registerChain on BSC Hub
    - Configure chain gateways
    - Set satellite addresses
    - Test connectivity

-8. **Write Tests**
-   - Unit tests for satellite functions
-   - Integration tests with hub
-   - Gas estimation tests
-   - Multi-chain flow tests

-9. **Deploy to Mainnets**
-   - Deploy to Polygon mainnet
-   - Deploy to Avalanche mainnet
-   - Deploy to Base mainnet
-   - Verify all contracts

 ## Validation Gates